kubrasonmez/ecommerce-basket-api/README.md

 * ASP.NET Core Web API application
 * REST API principles, CRUD operations
 * **Redis** connection as a Database on docker
+* Containerization of Basket Api.
+* Containerization of Redis.
+* Compose All Docker Containers
 * Xunit Unit Test project.

 ## Installing
 Follow these steps to get your development environment set up: (Before Run Start the Docker Desktop)